 Miss Claire Bradley is the Senior School SENDCO and is responsible for managing the provision for children and young people with SEND at Abbot's Hill Senior School.
-Miss Bradley has the following qualifications BA (Hons), QTS, MA Ed, NASENCO, Certificate in Psychometric Testing Assessment and Access Arrangements (Level 7) and DSL (Level 3).
+Miss Bradley has the following qualifications BA (Hons), QTS, MA Ed, NASENCO, Certificate in Psychometric Testing Assessment and Access Arrangements (Level 7),DSL (Level 3) and is a qualified Youth Mental Health First Aider.